-The LLB Law and Sociology programme is both challenging and stimulating and enables you to build the skills required for a career in law or a wide range of professions.
-In addition to the foundation modules constituting the academic stage of training that is necessary to become a solicitor or barrister in England and Wales, known as the ‘Qualifying Law Degree’, we offer a wide selection of optional modules which cover traditional and contemporary legal subjects.
-We also offer the opportunity to study law through the medium of Welsh.
+The LLB Law and Sociology programme is both challenging and stimulating, enabling you to build the skills required for a career in law or a wide range of professions.
+In addition to the foundation modules constituting the academic stage of training that is necessary to become a solicitor or barrister in England and Wales, known as the ‘Qualifying Law Degree’, we offer a wide selection of optional study areas which cover traditional and contemporary legal subjects.

 We work in partnership with lawyers, charities and voluntary organisations to give our students the opportunity to practise and extend their skills.

-Our two most established schemes are our Innocence Project (which is to date the first university Innocence Project in the UK to successfully overturn a guilty verdict) and our NHS Continuing Healthcare Scheme, which is unique to Cardiff.
+Our two most established schemes are our Innocence Project (the first in the UK to have a conviction overturned by the Court of Appeal) and our NHS Continuing Healthcare Scheme, which is unique to Cardiff.

-Our students are able to enter annual mooting competitions which give them an opportunity to present legal issues before a judge, against an opposing counsel.
+Our students are encouraged to enter annual mooting competitions.
+These competitions give you an opportunity to present legal issues before a judge, against an opposing counsel.

-Cardiff Law Students are encouraged to take part in an annual client interviewing competition, sponsored by Irwin Mitchell solicitors.
+Our students are encouraged to take part in an annual client interviewing competition, which has Sir Geoffrey Bindman QC as its President.

-Those that take part gain crucial experience interviewing and counselling in a simulated setting.
-Students are assessed against specific criteria which include interpersonal skills as well as their ability to handle legal problems.
+You will gain crucial experience interviewing and counselling in a simulated setting and will be assessed against specific criteria that include interpersonal skills and your ability to handle legal problems.

 |Accreditations||Solicitors Regulation Authority (SRA)|

-This is a full-time, three-year Honours degree programme.
-Academic years consist of two semesters and you are required to pursue modules to the value of 120 credits in each year of your studies.
-During the course of your degree, you will be able to take the Foundations of Legal Knowledge modules that constitute the qualifying law degree (http://www.law.cf.ac.uk/degreeprogrammes/ug/faq.html#QLD)
+During the course of your degree, you will be able to take the Foundations of Legal Knowledge modules that constitute the qualifying law degree.

 Modules offered by the School of Social Sciences draw upon a wide range of qualitative, observational, statistical, historical and comparative data and methods to investigate the nature of human social life.